Why your nonprofit’s website needs a chatbot

 Ok, I'm sold.
 How do I get a chatbot?

-Well, that's a more complex question than it seems; it depends on what your site is built on (WordPress, Squarespace, etc), what you're trying to do within the chat functionality (answer FAQ, direct website visitors to a donation page), how techy you want to go, and how much you have to spend.
+Well, that's a more complex question than it seems; it depends on what your site is built on (WordPress, Squarespace, etc), what you're trying to do within the chat functionality (provide instant responses to FAQ, direct website visitors to a donation page), how techy you want to go, and how much you have to spend.
 But we do have a couple of places you can start: GoodUnited for Facebook messaging, TechSoup for nonprofit tech tools, and our favorite, go to a website you like—nonprofit, e-commerce, or service—and see how they're engaging through chat!

 Chatbot benefits